gjed/k3s-demo/README.md

    - Two agent nodes (`cattle-1` and `cattle-2`) connected to the master node.

 4. Data persistence local and uses named Docker volumes for each node.

+5. The `--privileged` flag is required to allow the K3s agent to run correctly.
+It grants the container full access to system resources, such as the `/sys` filesystem and other kernel interfaces, which are essential for Kubernetes components to manage networking, storage, and node-level operations.